 Item: President

 Funds: \$600,000 annually

 Period: Beginning April 28, 2022

-Description: Agreement for employment of Dr. Jennifer Cowley, as following input by the Executive Vice Chancellor for Academic Affairs and approval by the Board of Regents.
+Description: Agreement for employment of Dr. Jennifer Cowley, as President of The University of Texas at Arlington.
+The President reports to the Chancellor and shall hold office without fixed term, subject to the pleasure of the Chancellor following input by the Executive Vice Chancellor for Academic Affairs and approval by the Board of Regents.
 During her Presidency, Dr. Cowley will hold an appointment as Professor, with Tenure, in the Department of Public Affairs and Planning at The University of Texas at Arlington without compensation.
 The employment agreement is on the following pages.